modelica/ssp-ls-traceability/examples/Credibility.md

 > ⚡ *"Did we implement the M\&S right?"* ⚡

 The objective of verification is to ensure that the mathematical model is implemented correctly and then accurately solved.
 Verification is composed of two activities: code verification and calculation verification, which we will discuss now in more detail.
+There we have following topics

+  [3.1 Code Verification] (### 3.1 Code Verification)
+  [3.1.1 Software Quality Assurance] (### 3.1.1 Software Quality Assurance)

 ### 3.1 Code Verification